How To Create The Best Lighting Solutions For Your Home

 Can you have too many lighting fixtures?

-It’s unlikely you would have all of the fixtures switched on at the same time.
+It’s not likely you would have all of the fixtures switched on at the same time.
 BUT…If you put the light sources in the recommended places…

 You’ll be ready to…